MvMukesh/Manralai-AiCareerMaster/README.md

 # Data Work-Tracker
-Data files is extending day after day so I am convinced to make this repo to track my work <br>
+Data and files are extending day after day so I am convinced to make this repo to track my work <br>
-You can see this repo as a tracker of n-things I am exploring in this journey of Data
+You can see this repo as a tracker of n-things I am exploring in this journey of Data and trying my level best to explain them to people in general way Possibile <br>
+AIM is clear write or communicate in such a way that people can [ follow kato gholo peelow ]

+<hr style="border:40px solid gray"> </hr>

 # Machine Learning